 Multi-use Rail Trails

 On Maine's 10 multi-use rail trails, you can explore 310 miles of forests, farms and fields.
 You can use the trails for mountain biking, hiking, snowmobiling or cross-country skiing.
 You can also go horseback riding or ATV riding as long as the trails are not covered in snow.
-Some trails are also closed during the springtime because of mud.
-Click here for more information about these trails.
+Some trails are also closed during the springtime because of mud and be sure to familiarize yourself with the maps and nearby towns as many are quite remote.

 This 28.8-mile crushed stone trail winds through the backcountry of northern Maine on the old Aroostook Valley Railroad bed that lies between Presque Isle and New Sweden.
 You can see farms, woods, streams and the Aroostook River as you pass through the towns of Caribou, Washburn and Woodland.
 If you'd like to extend your trek, you can connect in nearby Stockholm to the Bangor and Aroostook Trail—a 37-mile-long route that is among the longest multi-use trails in Maine.